asdcid/Comparison-of-neighbour-joining-software/README.md

   - Decenttree
   - RapidNJ v2.3.2
   - FastME v2.1.6.2
-  - Fasttree v2.1.11 (Using FasttreeMP for multiple threads)
   - Quicktree v2.5 (single threads)
   - BioNJ (single threads)
+  - Fasttree v2.1.11 (Using FasttreeMP for multiple threads) **Not use, because it does not support dist format**

   **Optional**
   - IQ-Tree (for Multiple sequence alignment format conversion, from `.fasta` to `.dist`)